Italian Eritrea: Formation of the colony

+Italian colonial development

+The first non-military governor of Eritrea was Ferdinando Martini (1897-1907), a staunch supporter of the Italian state's need for colonies.
+He was tasked with re-establishing peaceful relations with Ethiopia, improving relations between Italians and the indigenous populations, and creating a body of officials to administer the colony.
+In 1897, Martini declared Asmara the capital of the colony.
+A few modern buildings such as the Commissariato, a small jail, the troop commanders' villa, a club for Italian officers, and several houses and roads were built before 1900.
+However, Martini also imposed strict racial segregation and denied natives access to education.
+Education to the natives was provided by the Swedish Evangelical Mission and the Order of Friars Minor Capuchin.

+The Italian authorities initially failed to properly exploit the territory due to the lack of resources and as a result, the prime minister, Antonio Starabba, Marchese di Rudinì attempted to sell Eritrea to Belgium on the grounds that Eritrea was too expensive to hold onto, but was overruled by king Umberto I who insisted that Eritrea must stay Italian.
+However, the project of making the colony a transit hub for trade turned out to be more successful.
 During the late twentieth century Assab would become Ethiopia's main port, but it was long overshadowed by nearby Djibouti, whose railway (completed to Dire Dawa in 1902) permitted it to quickly supplant traditional caravan-based routes to Assab and Zeila.
 Massawa remained the primary port for most of northern Ethiopia, but its relatively high customs dues, dependence on caravans, and political antagonism limited the volume on its trade with Ethiopia.

 Seeking to develop their own lands, the Italian government launched the first development projects in the new colony in the late 1880s.
 The Eritrean Railway was completed to Saati in 1888 and reached Asmara in the highlands in 1911.

-The Asmara-Massawa Cableway (dismantled by the British as war reparations in World War II) was the longest line in the world during its time.
+The Asmara-Massawa Cableway was the longest line in the world during its time.
 Italian administration of Eritrea also brought improvements in the medical and agricultural sectors of Eritrean society.
 Despite an imposition of racial laws, all urban Eritreans had access to modern sanitation and hospital services.

-The Italians also employed local Eritreans in public service, particularly the police and public works departments.
-In a region marked by cultural, linguistic, and religious diversity, a succession of Italian governors maintained a notable degree of unity and public order.

 Nicknamed Colonia Primogenita ("First-born Colony") in contrast to the newer and less-developed territories of Italian Somaliland and Libya, Eritrea boasted a larger native Italian settlement than the other lands.
 The first few dozen families were sponsored by the Italian government around the start of the 20th century and settled around Asmara and Massawa.

 The Italian-Eritrean community then grew from around 4,000 during World War I to nearly 100,000 at the beginning of World War II.
 While tolerating Islamic adherence, the Italians endorsed a huge expansion of Catholicism in Eritrea and constructed many churches in the highlands around Asmara and Keren, centered on the Church of Our Lady of the Rosary in the capital.